prabhuignoto/react-visual-grid/README.md

 ## ⚡ Features <a name = "about"></a>

 - Generate image grids quickly and easily.
-Just provide a list of image URLs, and the gallery will be generated for you.
-- Built-in smart virtualization for improved performance.
+- Built-in virtualization for improved performance.
 - Load thousands of images without worrying about performance.
-- UI controls for adjusting image sizes on the flyImage sizes can be changed from 1x to 3x, and the sizes are completely customizable.
+- UI controls for adjusting image sizes.
 - Render images horizontally or vertically in a grid.
+- Resizable Grid
-- Created with typescript
+- Built with typescript.
 - Easy-to-understand API and a completely configurable React component.

 <!-- ## 🎥 Demo <a name = "demo"></a> -->